December 7, 2011 – 6:58 pm | 16 Comments

 Congratulations – you have created your first customized template file.

-All that you need to do to use this template to create the settings file for your phone is to go to the relevant extension in the 3CX Management Console, go to the “Phone Provisioning” tab, enter the phone’s MAC Address and select the Model in the dropdown to be “MySnom 320″
+To use this template to create the settings file for your phone, go to the relevant extension in the 3CX Management Console, go to the "Phone Provisioning" tab, enter the phone's MAC Address and select "MySnom 320" from the dropdown.

 Getting the phone to retrieve its settings file